j3k0/ganomede-purchases/README.md

-# ganomede-subscriptions
+# ganomede-purchases

-Subscriptions API.
+Purchases API.

 Relations
 ---------

- * "SubscriptionsDB" (Redis) -> a cache to store the subscription status for each user.
+ * "PurchasesDB" (Redis) -> a cache to store the purchases for each user.
  * "AuthDB" (Redis) -> to store the subscription status for each user.
    * see https://github.com/j3k0/node-authdb